 Set rop to op rounded to an integer. mpfr\rint\ceil rounds to the next higher or equal integer, mpfr\rint\floor to the next lower or equal integer, mpfr\rint\round to the nearest integer, rounding halfway cases away from zero, and mpfr\rint\trunc to the next integer toward zero.
 If the result is not representable, it is rounded in the direction rnd.
 The returned value is the ternary value associated with the considered round-to-integer function (regarded in the same way as any other mathematical function).

 Contrary to mpfr\rint, those functions do perform a double rounding: first op is rounded to the nearest integer in the direction given by the function name, then this nearest integer (if not representable) is rounded in the given direction rnd.
+Thus these round-to-integer functions behave more like the other mathematical functions, i.e., the returned result is the correct rounding of the exact result of the function in the real numbers.

 For example, mpfr\rint\round with rounding to nearest and a precision of two bits rounds 6.5 to 7 (halfway cases away from zero), then 7 is rounded to 8 by the round-even rule, despite the fact that 6 is also representable on two bits, and is closer to 6.5 than 8.